RobertPastor/sonar-issue-resolver-plugin/README.md

 An example of a results table is provided in the appendix.

-1.
+1
-  1. 4.3Update Service
+  1. 4.3 Update Service
-    1. 4.3.1Update Service Data Flow
+    1. 4.3.1 Update Service Data Flow

 The following figure shows the data flow of the update service.

 Figure 5: Update Service Data Flow

-1.
-  1.
-    1. 4.3.2Update Service Requirements
+    1. 4.3.2 Update Service Requirements

 SONAR-UPDATE-SERVICE-001